Arthur K. Cebrowski: Early life and naval career

 Cebrowski was born in Passaic, New Jersey to a Polish American family.
 He was a 1964 graduate of Villanova University, held a master's degree in computer systems management from the Naval Postgraduate School and attended the Naval War College.

 He entered the navy through the Reserve Officers Training Corps in 1964.

 Cebrowski was a naval aviator and commanded Fighter Squadron 41 (VF-41) and Carrier Air Wing 8.
-He commanded the assault ship USS Guam, the aircraft carrier USS Midway, and the USS America Battle Group.
-In December 1993, as a RADM(L), he was commanding Carrier Group 6.
+He commanded the assault ship USS Guam, the aircraft carrier USS Midway, and, as a Rear Admiral (Lower Half) in December 1993, Carrier Group 6, whose flagship was the USS America (CV-66).

-He had combat experience in Vietnam and Desert Storm.
+He had combat experience in Vietnam and during Desert Storm.
 His joint assignments included service as the Director, Command, Control, Communications and Computers (J-6), Joint Staff.

+In October 1993, after several weeks supporting United Nations peacekeeping efforts in Bosnia, orders came on four hours notice for Carrier Group Six, under Rear Admiral (lower half) Arthur Cebrowski, to move quickly.
+The group was to transit the Suez Canal and relieve USS Abraham Lincoln (CVN-72) on Groundhog Station, 90 miles north of the equator in the Indian Ocean, supporting UNOSOM II in Somalia.
+The flagship USS America (CV-66) transited the Suez Canal on 29 October 1993.
+She was followed, on 1 November, by members of her battle group, USS Simpson (FFG-56) and the replenished oiler USS Savannah (AOR-4).
+The transit took America over 2,500 miles in a week.
+The turnover from Abraham Lincoln permitted the west-coast carrier to return to Alameda, California, thereby ending a scheduled six-month deployment on time.
+Upon arrival, Rear Adm.
+Cebrowski, as carrier group commander, took command of Naval Battle Force Somalia (CTF 156).
+The I Marine Expeditionary Force (I MEF)-led "Unified Task Force" had turned over control a few months before to UNOSOM II.
+There were Marine forces from I MEF (referred to as MARFOR Somalia) and Army forces from the 10th Mountain Division as well as Air Force and Navy; and personnel and units from other Member States of the United Nations.
+Other U.S. naval and Marine Corps forces included USS Simpson (FFG-56), USS New Orleans (LPH-11), USS Denver (LPD-9), USS Comstock (LSD-45), USS Cayuga (LST-1186), and the 13th Marine Expeditionary Unit.

 Admiral Cebrowski retired from the Navy on October 1, 2001, with over 37 years of service, after serving as the President of the Naval War College in Newport, Rhode Island.